Margin-Aware Intra-Class Novelty Identification for Medical Images

-Here we show more 2D visualizations of ID and OOD data distance distribution for ISIC2019 dataset in Figure~\ref{fig:isic} and IVC-Filter dataset in Figure~\ref{fig:ivc}.
-Different predictions including TP, TN, FP, FN are also present with the examples of RSNA dataset in Figure~\ref{fig:isic_cases} and IVC-Filter dataset in Figure ~\ref{fig:ivc_cases}.
+Here we show more 2D visualizations of ID and OOD data distance distribution for ISIC2019 dataset in Fig.~\ref{fig:isic} and IVC-Filter dataset in Fig.~\ref{fig:ivc}.
+Different predictions including TP, TN, FP, FN are also present with the examples of RSNA dataset in Fig.~\ref{fig:isic_cases} and IVC-Filter dataset in Fig.~\ref{fig:ivc_cases}.
 Due to the limited False Negative predictions of IVC-Filter dataset, only one FP case is reported.